These are my favorite tools and resources for podcasting. I currently use or have previously used all the tools listed here and highly recommend them.

 You need to have your podcast hosted with a company that specializes in podcast hosting.
 Here are my top 3 recommendations:

 Buzzsprout cares about design and simplicity and has a great team.
-Get a free $20 giftcard to Amazon when you pay here.
+Get a free $20 giftcard to Amazon when you pay for your plan.

 We have a lot of information on podcasting gear, so we’ll just highlight a few of our favorites in this section.